User FAQ

 Serial Console Access Over SSH

-You may access your server through it's serial console port at any time.
-This allows for out-of-band access to the server and may be used to access the server even if the server has lost network connectivity (the most common causes of this are a misconfigured "iptables" firewall entry and/or misconfiguring the eth0 network port).
-Serial console access is also required if you wish to boot into single user mode (see the Booting to Single User Mode section in this FAQ), and Network Rescue Mode.
+You may access your server through its serial console port anytime.
+This allows for out-of-band access to the server and may be used to access the server even if the server has lost network connectivity (the most common causes of this are a misconfigured "iptables" firewall entry or misconfiguring the eth0 network port).
+Serial console access is also required if you wish to boot into single-user mode (see the Booting to Single User Mode section in this FAQ), and Network Rescue Mode.

-To connect to the console port you will need to open a SSH connection to "ts.take2hosting.com" and log in with the details provided in the initial "New Server Information" email you received when your server was activated.
+To connect to the console port, you must open an SSH connection to "ts.take2hosting.com" and log in with the details provided in the initial "New Server Information" email you received when your server was activated.
 You can also find Serial Console information on the Status page.
-After you connect to your server over serial console, you must then log into your server with your normal server password.
+After you connect to your server over the serial console, you must then log into your server with your normal server password.

-The serial console baud rate is set to 38400 bps with 8 data bits, no parity and 1 stop bit.
+The serial console baud rate is 38400 bps with 8 data bits, no parity, and 1 stop bit.

 IPMI KVM Access